dtyryshkin7/juneploy/Challenges/Challenge-06.md

 ## Success Criteria

+- You asked your coach for a storm simulation
 - You were able to identify the configuration drift against your infrastructure
 - The configuration drift has been remediated and terraform does not show difference anymore.